Intel Comet Lake-H Fights AMD's Ryzen 4000 With Eight Cores at 5.3 GHz

 As before, the HK model is overclockable, while the Core i7-10850H is partially overclockable (a limit of 400 extra MHz).
 Intel also touts its new Adaptix Tuning Technology that is an automated overclocking software similar to its one-click Intel Performance Maximizer software for desktop chips.
 This software automatically dials in the best possible overclock based on the power and thermal capabilities of the laptop.

-The first image above shows the Comet Lake die, while the second shows the previous-gen Comet Lake die.
+The first image above shows the Comet Lake die, while the second shows the previous-gen Coffee Lake die.
 As you can see, the die appear identical to the naked eye.
 Intel has made improvements to the fifth iteration of the 14nm process and perhaps reworked some critical pathways to improve performance, but there appears to be little to no modification on the overall architecture.
 Intel hasn't disclosed if there are new hardware-based mitigations for the new chips.

 Intel does have its 10nm Tiger Lake processors coming to market this year, but said that it continues to use 14nm for the 45W chips due to its higher frequency capabilities.